+First, it's important to remember that retirement is NOT a requirement for Medicare.
 On your employer group coverage, both you and your employer can contribute funds to your HSA.
 You do not pay taxes on HSA deposits.
 The federal government sets annual limits for HSA deposits.
 You can withdraw money from this account tax-free, as long as it is used for covered medical expenses.

 Keep a close eye on your HSA deposits—especially the nearer you are to your retirement.
-Both you and your employer must take actions regarding your HSA.
+Both you and your employer must take action regarding your HSA.
 Make a clear plan with your employer about when exactly you plan to retire and get off employer health care coverage.
 Not only will this smoothen your transition to Medicare—it will also help you avoid potential penalties.

 When you retire and enroll in Medicare, you can use your existing HSA funds to pay for health care services.
 While you can’t deposit new funds, you can access all the money in your HSA tax-free, so long as you use it for approved expenses.

 You can sign up for Medicare without retiring from your job.
 If you are still working and eligible for Medicare, you can forego your employer's health coverage.
 Your employment status does not impact your Medicare eligibility and vice versa.
 Learn more about working past 65 and Medicare.